An Operational Approach to Information Leakage via Generalized Gain Functions: Maximal -leakage Under Multiple Guesses

+with equality if $g$ is the identity gain function, $g(t)=t$, for $t\in[0,1]$ \end{proposition} \begin{remark} Proposition~\ref{prop:upperboundg} follows from \eqref{remark1-issa} together with an observation that the gain function definition used by Alvim~\emph{et~al.}~\cite{Alvimetal12} (and Issa~\emph{et~al.}~\cite[Theorem~5]{Issaetal}) captures not only our gain function definition but also the multiple guesses scenario ~\cite[Section~III-C]{Alvimetal14} simultaneously.
+In particular, let $\mathcal{\hat{U}}$ be the simplex of all probability distributions $P_{\hat{U}{_{[1:k]}}}$ with each $U_i$ taking values in $\mathcal{U}$ and define

-with equality if $g(t)=t$. \end{theorem} A detailed proof of Theorem~\ref{thm:maximalgleakage-maxoverg} is in Section~\ref{proof-ofthm-onmaximalgleakage}.
-We note that closed-form expressions for maximal $g$-leakage are known only for specific gain functions, in particular, when $g(t)=\frac{\alpha}{\alpha-1}t^{\frac{\alpha-1}{\alpha}}$, $\alpha\in(0,\infty]$~\cite{Issaetal,LiaoKS20} that corresponds to maximal $\alpha$-leakage (and maximal leakage when $\alpha\rightarrow \infty$).
-In the following theorem, we obtain closed-form expression for maximal $g$-leakage for a class of concave gain functions. \begin{theorem}[Maximal $g$-leakage] Given a joint distribution $P_{XY}$ on a finite alphabet $\mathcal{X}\times\mathcal{Y}$.
-For any function $g:[0,1]\rightarrow [0,\infty)$ satisfying the following assumptions: \begin{itemize} \item $g$ is a concave function, \item $g(0)=0$ and $0<g^\prime(0)<\infty$, \end{itemize} we have maximal $g$-leakage exactly equal to maximal leakage, i.e.,
+for $u\in\mathcal{U}$, $P_{\hat{U}{_{[1:k]}}}\in\mathcal{\hat{U}}$.
+Then, Proposition~\ref{prop:upperboundg} follows from \eqref{remark1-issa} together with \eqref{eqn:alvimmultguesse}.
+We remark that this observation also provides a simpler proof to the upper bound part in \cite[Proof~of~Theorem~4]{Issaetal}, i.e., maximal leakage upper bounds maximal leakage under $k$ guesses. \end{remark}} {Proposition~\ref{prop:upperboundg} shows that maximal $g$-leakage under multiple guesses is maximized when $g(t)=t$, for $t\in[0,1]$, which corresponds to maximal leakage under multiple guesses~\cite[Theorem~4]{Issaetal}.} Also, we note that closed-form expressions for even maximal $g$-leakage are known only for few gain functions, in particular, when $g(t)=\frac{\alpha}{\alpha-1}t^{\frac{\alpha-1}{\alpha}}$, $\alpha\in(0,1)(1,\infty)$~\cite{Issaetal,LiaoKS20,Liaoetal}, that corresponds to maximal $\alpha$-leakage (and maximal leakage when $\alpha\rightarrow \infty$).
+In the following theorem, we obtain closed-form expression for maximal $g$-leakage {under multiple guesses} for a class of concave gain functions. \begin{theorem}[{Maximal $g$-leakage under multiple guesses}] {Let $P_{XY}$ be a joint probability distribution on a finite alphabet $\mathcal{X}\times\mathcal{Y}$ and $g:[0,1]\rightarrow [0,\infty)$ be a gain function satisfying the following assumptions:} \begin{itemize} \item $g$ is a concave function, \item $g(0)=0$ and $0<g^\prime(0)<\infty$. \end{itemize} Then we have that maximal $g$-leakage under $k\geq 1$ guesses is exactly equal to maximal leakage, i.e.,